celliern/triflow/docs/_sources/cookbook/advection_diffusion.rst.txt

     simulation = Simulation(model, t, fields, parameters,
                             dt=.1, tmax=30)

 We iterate on the simulation until the end.
-We update the bokeh display each step.

 .. code:: ipython3